cmclean5/rEnrich/README.md

 ### False Discovery Rate

 Each p-value is corrected for multiple hypothesis testing by selecting one of the following methods: Benjamini and Hochberg FDR (BH) [10], Benjamini and Liu (BL) [11] or Benjamini and Yekutieli (BY) [12].
-The default used is (BH).
+The default used is (BH): `FDRmeth=\"BY\"`

 ### Permuted Clustered Network Enrichment given one annotation set

-Calculating the enrichment a clustered network given one annotation set is a common occurance, for this reason code is provided to perform a perutation study on those p-values calculated above.
-For example to test p-values $\leq$ 10-2 for their strength of significance (sig).
-The permuted clustered network enrichment given one annotation set works by recording the percentage of permutated p-values found from every community/annotation combination, lower than or equal to the observed p-value, when $np$ random permutations ($np$ default to 1000 random iteration) of the annotation labels are made.
+It's common to calculate the p-values for enrichment of a clustered network given one annotation set.
+For this reason we provide code to perform a permutation study on such calculated p-values.
+For example to test those p-values $\leq$ 10-2 for their strength of significance (sig).
+Our permution study works by recording the percentage of permutated p-values found from every community/annotation combination, lower than or equal to the observed p-value, when $np$ random permutations ($np$ default to 1000 random iteration) of the annotation labels are made.
+A pseudocount of 1 was added to avoid permutated p-values of zero.
 P-values found with a strength of significance < 1% are considered statistically significant.
 Those p-values values are also tested against the more stringent Bonferroni correction at the 0.05 (\*), 0.01 (\*\*) and 0.001 (\*\*\*) significance levels.
+The default options for the permutation study code is: `runPerm=FALSE`, `setNOP=1000` and `pseudoCount=1.0`.

 ### Clustered Network Enrichment given two annotation sets